Skip to main content

 But I’d mention that literally every Disney forum/chatroom I follow predicted the film would end with Woody leaving the gang.
 They predicted this a good year before the marketing even started.
 Woody’s departure was the first thing fans knew about this film.
 I don’t know if that was the case for the filmmakers, but that’s certainly how it feels.

-The film erroneously assumes that Woody saying goodbye to Buzz and the others is interchangeable with saying goodbye to Andy.
-Again, there was always a countdown on Woody's time with Andy because that's the cycle of youth.
+But the film erroneously assumes that Woody saying goodbye to Buzz and the others is interchangeable with saying goodbye to Andy, which it is not.
+There was always a countdown on Woody's time with Andy because that's the cycle of youth.
 There was no build-up for Woody's departure from Andy's old toys.
 Quite the opposite, Woody's connection to Andy's toys has grown stronger over the course of the three movies.
 They've been through the fire together.
 (Almost literally.
 Remember?)
 Part of Woody's evolution in letting Andy go is realizing that he is making this transition with Buzz, Jessie, Rex, Potato Heads, Ham, and Slinky.
 Woody parting ways with his teammates is a sad thing, but not sad in the way the film thinks.

 Woody saying goodbye to Buzz, Jessie, and the others misunderstands what letting go and moving on actually encompasses.
 Let’s ask ourselves, what exactly is Woody leaving the gang for?
 His girlfriend, yes, but what symbolically?
 I’m not sure the filmmakers themselves really knew.

 The ease with which Toy Story 4 dismisses Woody’s ethos reveals the film’s true interest in the Toy Story universe.
 It’s not that Woody had more growing up to do.
-Because the truth is by going off with Bo, Woody isn’t growing up; he’s regressing.
+Because the truth is by going off with Bo, Woody isn’t growing up; he’s regressing, and that's the most frustrating part of this movie.

-The most frustrating thing about the film is how it crafts a fantasy for the midlife crisis crowd.
-A fantasy promising that when the going gets tough, you can just hang up the hat and call it goodnight.
+is essentially a fantasy for the midlife crisis crowd, a fantasy promising that when the going gets tough, you can just hang up the hat and call it goodnight.
 Your old flame will slide back into your life (still looking real good for her age) and rescue you from the pits of middle-age to whisk you off on another adventure, an adventure that’s high on thrills and low on risks or responsibilities.
 And it’s not just okay, it’s not just permissible—it’s a noble thing, a mature thing.
 A thing that made both Tom Hanks and Tim Allen tear up in the recording studio.
 We needed this movie ...

 When I say that this film represents the worst of Pixar storytelling, this is what I’m talking about: a string of calculated emotional punches absent of any thematic coherency or consistency slapped onto a pre-existing brand as a beacon for consumers.
-It speaks no hidden truth about human nature or the universe except that the commander-in-chiefs of entertainment will always find an excuse to plow already toiled ground for more seeds of cash, and we will always be more than happy to comply.
+It depletes maturation of all serenity or grace, speaking no hidden truth about human nature or the universe except that the commanders-in-chief of entertainment will always find an excuse to plow already toiled ground for more seeds of cash, and we will always be more than happy to comply.

 So Long, Partner . . .